KYC

 Published: Last updated:

-Simplified Due Diligence (SDD) is a KYC risk management procedure that allows regulated firms to apply reduced customer verification measures to clients or products assessed as presenting a lower risk of money laundering or terrorist financing.
+Simplified Due Diligence (SDD) is a KYC procedure that applies reduced customer identification and ongoing monitoring requirements to business relationships and transactions assessed as presenting a demonstrably low risk of money laundering or terrorist financing.

 What is Simplified Due Diligence (SDD)?